 The National Down's Syndrome Cytogenetic Register (NDSCR) was started in 1989 and collected all cytogenetic or DNA reports of trisomy 21 and the cytogenetic variants occurring in England and Wales.
 (4) In 2015 the NDSCR was incorporated into the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).
 (5) NCARDRS have expanded the systems available for follow-up of cases through administrative data and close links with notifiers in acute trusts.
 These changes in collection methods present a potential problem for research on trends during the transition period.
 It is important to have evidence that can help separate any effects of changes in data collection from changes in disease prevalence.

 With England’s universal National Health Service (NHS), researchers and service planners alike are interested in establishing the potential for administrative NHS data to be used for population health monitoring and surveillance.
 Hospital Episode Statistics for England (HES) is a key source of hospital activity data (inpatient admissions, outpatient appointments and emergency department presentations) used for service planning and payment for hospital care funded by the National Health Service (NHS).
 (6) Linkage between registers has previously been used to assess case ascertainment (percent of cases detected) in the NDSCR and other congenital anomaly registers (4, 7), but not linkage to administrative data.
-(8)
+Linkage between population-based registers and hospital records has been used to assess the coverage of each (8), but findings are specific to the data sources in questions.

 In this article we describe the approach to linkage of NDSCR to HES and use the linked data to estimate the level of case ascertainment (proportion of all cases identified) in each data source and trends in the prevalence of Down's Syndrome among live births in England, between 1998 and 2013.
 In doing so, we aim to support integration of NDSCR and NCARDRS, to provide a resource for research on long-term outcomes of Down’s syndrome, and to establish methods that can be extended to linkage of NCARDRS and the full range of congenital anomaly and rare disease research that it facilitates.